Team LDM

 Shannon Yasuda

 I graduated from Yale University in 2020 where I studied Computer Science and Psychology.
 While at Yale, I was a research assistant in the Yale Social Robotics Lab where I conducted research on perceptions of agency in social norm-violating robots.
 After graduating, I worked in the Yale Cognitive and Neural Computation Lab where I studied physical event perception before working in the Lab for the Developing Mind as a Lab Manager, studying agency perception in infants and machines.
 Now as a PhD student in the same lab, I am interested in studying infants, children, adults, and machines to better understand the “software” in the human mind that dictates our perceptions of and behaviors within the physical and social worlds.
-I am especially interested in how our perceptions of agency develop, and how we can use multidisciplinary approaches to study cognition and perception.
+I am especially interested in how our perceptions of agency develop, and how we can use multidisciplinary approaches to study cognition.

 jm11706@nyu.edu